 Spring is here and usually the perfect time for outdoor activities.
-However, due to the ongoing Covid Pandemic and the current level 2 social distancing rule, it is advisable to be careful when travelling to avoid crowded venues or places experiencing large Covid outbreaks.
+However, due to the ongoing COVID pandemic and the current social distancing rule, it is advisable to be careful when traveling to avoid crowded venues or places experiencing large Covid outbreaks.
 Wonderful has compiled a list of places to visit in Korea that are unique and typically not crowded so you can try and enjoy the chilly spring as much as possible.

 South Korea has an abundance of mountains to satisfy any hiking enthusiast.
 Many mountains are national parks and offer different hiking routes depending on your skills, so whether you are a beginner or an expert, hiking in Korea is a wonderful way to experience Korea’s nature and get a breath of fresh air.
 Here is a map with popular mountain locations across the country.

 You can find more information about mountains in Korea by following this link.
 If you need assistance with figuring out transportation (eg. renting a car), purchasing hiking gear or accommodation bookings, feel free to message us for assistance.

 Spring is synonymous with beautiful fields of blossoming flowers.
 While many flower festivals are faced with uncertainty this year, you can always enjoy flower blooms in remote locations only locals know about.

 One such place is Odong-do island in Yeosu-si – home to 70 species of wild flowers.
 There is no need to take a ferry as you can simply walk from Yeosu Port via a breakwater.
 The island is particularly known for camellias that turn the island red in March.